 Take a look at some of her work:

-In the pictures below, you can get a glimpse at Ronni’s process for creating her pieces that combine crochet and weaving.
-The picture on the left is a work-in-progress picture showing just the “warp” strips before the weaving has been completed.
-The photo on the right shows you the finished piece.
+In these pictures, you can get a glimpse at Ronni’s process for creating her pieces that combine crochet and weaving.
+The picture above is a work-in-progress picture showing just the “warp” strips before the weaving has been completed.
+The photo below shows you the finished piece.

 So there you have it: Those are the basics you need to know about the woven crochet technique.
 I invite you to comment if you know of other helpful references on the topic of woven crochet — or if you’d like to share any insights about your own experiences with this technique.